-38. CHANGES AND ADOPTION OF FINANCIAL REPORTING STANDARDS
+39. CHANGES AND ADOPTION OF FINANCIAL REPORTING STANDARDS

-For the current reporting year new or revised Singapore Financial Reporting Standards and the related Interpretations to FRS ("INT FRS") were issued by the Singapore Accounting Standards Council.
-Those applicable to the reporting entity are listed below.
-These applicable new or revised standards did not require any material modification of the measurement methods or the presentation in the financial statements.
+For the current reporting year, new or revised Singapore Financial Reporting Standards and the related Interpretations to FRS ("INT FRS") were issued by the Singapore Accounting Standards Council.
+Those applicable to the group are listed below.
+These applicable new or revised standards did not require material modification of the measurement methods or the presentation in the financial statements.